-If your property has a steep slope, building an ADU over the slope might be challenging.
+If your property has a steep slope, building an ADU on slope might be challenging.
 However, the task is not impossible.
 Fortunately, a skilled contractor will be able to figure out a way to level out the terrain and/or design your ADU addition to be able to sit on the sloped ground.
 Here’s how it can be done:

 1. Stilts can allow you to build an ADU addition on sloped ground